Monsoon session of Bihar bicameral legislature to be held at Gyan Bhawan | Headlines

-The monsoon session for both houses in bicameral legislature of Bihar from August 3 will be held at the sprawling Gyan Bhawan in view of the COVID-19 pandemic.
+The monsoon session of the two houses of Bihar Legislature will be held at the Gyan Bhawan instead of the legislature complex from August 3 in view of the COVID-19 pandemic, officials said on Saturday.
 The four-day session of the Legislative Assembly and the Legislative Council will be conducted on separate floors of the Gyan Bhawan at the Samrat Ashok International Convention Centre here.

 Assembly Speaker Vijay Kumar Choudhary told PTI that conducting a session in the Vidhan Sabha was not feasible because of limited space where maintaining social distancing was not possible and hence, it was decided to organise the session in the spacious state government-owned Gyan Bhawan.
 "The hall on the second floor in the Gyan Bhawan has a seating capacity of 800.
 All 243 members of the assembly can be comfortably accommodated while maintaining COVID protocols," the speaker said.